-DL1-7 The configuration of these tests will depend on the design of the facility and equipment.
+The configuration of these tests will depend on the design of the facility and equipment.
 Safety is the concern and tests should be designed accordingly.
 As a minimum, manufacturer's recommendations and applicable regulations must be followed.
-DL8 Alignment of crosswires and appropriate lasers for collimator angle 0° , gantry angles 0° , 90° and 270° at an SSD of SAD-10 cm DL9 Gantry angle 0° and at the isocentre DL10 Gantry angle 0° and at the isocentre DL11 Gantry angle 0° , 100cm SAD, field sizes of 10x10 and 20x20 cm 2 .
-Tolerances and Action Levels apply to each edge of a rectangular field.
-DL12 All energies in use on the particular treatment day.
-Standard local geometry.
-DL13 "Dynamic wedge factors" for a representative set of soft wedges in use on a particular treatment day must be verified.
-Standards are relative to open beam outputs.
-DL14 All energies in use on the particular treatment day.
-Standard local geometry.
+Alignment of crosswires and appropriate lasers for collimator angle 0° , gantry angles 0° , 90° and 270° at an SSD of SAD - 10cm.
+Gantry angle 0° and an SSD of SAD - 10cm.
+Gantry angle 0° and an SSD of SAD+10cm Gantry angle 0° , nominal SAD, field sizes of $10x10$ and $20x20$ cm 2